ckan/ckan/doc/extensions/adding-custom-fields.rst

 .. literalinclude:: ../../ckanext/example_idatasetform/templates/package/snippets/additional_info.html
     :language: jinja

-This template overrides the the default extras rendering on the dataset page and replaces it to just display our custom field.
+This template overrides the default extras rendering on the dataset page and replaces it to just display our custom field.

 You're done!
 Make sure you have your plugin installed and setup as in the